the-csm-builder/amazon-llm-kendra-chat-v2/README.md

 ## Setup ##

-You can deploy the bot with the provided template.yaml file which outlines the resources needed for the solution, and the app_lambda.py file which contains the bot's logic.
-Setup and deployment is handled with AWS SAM.
-The Kendra index ID and SageMaker endpoint are configurable via the SAM template parameters.
+You can deploy the code using docker, ECR, and lambda image.
+I setup the lambda manually for testing purposes.
+You can automate the deployment with sam, cloud formation or the cli.

 ## Limitations ##
 Flan XXL is terse with responses, and good for QnA scenarios, but not generation scenarios.
 Context awareness and conversation history are Work in progress, and not fully deployed.